Table of Contents[Hide][Show]

 When most folks think of Michigan, it’s the more populated Lower Peninsula (“LP”) that tends to come to mind.
-After all, that’s where the big cities of Detroit and Grand Rapids are located, along with the state’s capital city of Lansing.
-And there is plenty to see and do outdoors in the LP as well, with a myriad of fresh water lakes and beaches, forests, trails and more.
-But it’s when you venture north above the Mackinac Bridge that you discover the rest of what Michigan has to offer, whether you’re looking for relaxation, adventure – or both.
+After all, that’s where the big cities of Detroit and Grand Rapids are located, along with Michigan’s capital city of Lansing.
+And there is plenty to see and do outdoors in the LP as well, with a myriad of fresh-water lakes and beaches, forests, trails and more.
+But it’s when you venture north, above the Mackinac Bridge, into Michigan’s upper peninsula — where the people are charmingly called “Yoopers” — that you discover the rest of what the state has to offer, whether you’re looking for relaxation, adventure, or both.

 Where to Stay

 There are no high-rise hotels here, but there are many opportunities to get close to nature by camping or staying in cabin or cottage rentals.
 If you prefer a few more amenities, there are hotel and motel options spread throughout the area (especially in Houghton & Hancock).

 There are bed and breakfasts as well, such as the Laurium Manor Inn, a beautifully restored copper era mansion.
 Even if you don’t stay there, you can tour this beautiful old home.
 Tours are generally available for $10/person (or free for registered guests) from May through October.
 Due to Covid-19, tours have been suspended for the rest of 2020, but they hope to resume in 2021.
 You can check the website for up-to-date tour information.
 Mansion tours include each of the four floors (13,000 square feet in total!) and allow you to see some of the unique features of this historic building.